shengqiu/shengqiu.github.io/_posts/2014-09-23-descriptive-analysis.md

 - Nov 27/ Nov 28 (around Thanksgiving)
 - Christmas

+2. right after the holiday/vacation/fesitival, we always have a 'after spike', for almost every valley (except for thanksgiving, holloween)
-2. We can also see peak right after Christmas to Jan 08
+3. We can also see peak right after Christmas to Jan 08
-3. The rest of Jan is low
+4. The rest of Jan is low
-4. Summer (Jun, July, Aug, early Sept) have higher volume than rest of the year, except for the christmas holiday spike.
+5. Summer (Jun, July, Aug, early Sept) have higher volume than rest of the year, except for the christmas holiday spike.

 <div>
     <a href="https://plot.ly/~FrankQiu/229/" target="_blank" title="" style="display: block; text-align: center;"><img src="https://plot.ly/~FrankQiu/229.png" alt="" style="max-width: 100%;width: 600px;"  width="600" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>